dagmarkramer/minishell/README.txt

 ------------

-this is our own shell, we had to recreate bash and had to code our own builtins the project showed us how to imlement pipes, redirections, heredoc, environment variables and much more
+this is our own shell, we had to recreate bash and had to code our own builtins the project showed us how to implement pipes, redirections, heredoc, environment variables and much more

 UTILISATION